 diane and todd

-- 1/4 cup (60ml) soy sauce (or fish sauce cause it tastes better!
-Fish sauce will be saltier, stat with 2-3 tablespoons)
+- 1/4 cup (60 ml) soy sauce (or fish sauce cause it tastes better!
+Fish sauce will be saltier, start with 2-3 tablespoons)

 - If using chicken breasts, cut into thin strips.
 The thicker they are, the longer they take to cook.
 Make sure the strips are consistently sized so that you get even baking.

 - While the chicken is baking, make the sauce.
-In bowl, combine all the sauce ingredients: ketchup, honey, soy sauce, chili garlic sauce, fresh lime juice and rice vinegar.
+In bowl, whisk together all the sauce ingredients: ketchup, honey, soy sauce, chili garlic sauce, fresh lime juice or rice vinegar, and cornstarch.

 - Heat a large skillet over medium heat.
 Add half of the chicken strips and half of the sauce.
 Toss to coat and cook for about 30 seconds to 1 minutes on each side or until the chicken strips soak up the sauce on both sides and become sticky.
 Repeat with remainder of sauce and chicken strips.
 (Cooking Tip: Don't let the pan get too hot because if the pan becomes too hot, it dries up the sauce and becomes too sticky.)